 The battery feed is fitted with an inline fuse between the battery and the electrical harness, and is usually located immediately outside the battery compartment or within 500mm of the battery.
-The maximum rating of this fuse is 20A per battery.
-If a single battery is fitted to a motorhome, this fuse may be increased to 40A, however if two batteries are fitted each battery should be fused at a maximum of 20A.
+The maximum rating of this fuse is range specific, at either 30A or 40A per battery.